-The Queensland Branch of the Association invites nominations for Secondary Schools’ Citizenship Awards from Queensland Secondary Schools for 2018.
-Nominations are open now.
+The Queensland Branch of the Association invites nominations annually for Secondary Schools’ Citizenship Awards from Queensland Secondary Schools.

 The Secondary Schools Citizenship Awards have been conducted in Queensland since 1999.
 Other State Branches of the Association conduct similar Citizenship Awards.

 - To recognise students for their community service and remind us all of the significant level of volunteering undertaken by young Australians;